inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v12.0.md

 #### Upgrade option 2: New virtual environment

-This approach will create a new virtual environment and leaves the v11 as it is.
+This approach will create a new virtual environment and leaves the v11 one as-is.
-If you are using a docker image on your production instance this will be the option you chose.
+If you are using a docker image on your production instance this will be the option you choose.

 ##### Step 1
 - create a new virtual environment